RockitBootcamp/Phoenix/Projects/Jekyll Blog/README.md

 git push origin gh-pages
 ```

+At GitHub, you can prove that the brach was created with this dropdown menu at the top level of your repo:

 ![GitHub Example](GitHub gh-pages.png)

 It might take a few minutes (15 at the most) for your site to become "live" the first time you push the code to the `gh-pages` branch, but when it's ready you should be able to go to `http://[your-user-name].github.io/[repo-name]` to see your project